 Understanding why BV occurs

 In some uncomfortable news, the CDC also says that we don’t know why BV develops.
 Why some of us and not others?

-My Vagina is working on the how and why of BV, alongside some of the best minds in the medical field.
+BV is not an infection, but an imbalance, caused by a change in bacterial species in your vagina.
 There is an umbrella term for this change in species: vaginal dysbiosis.
 Dysbiosis means a microbial imbalance, or simply put, the wrong bugs in the wrong place.

 Vaginal dysbiosis appears in many forms, including yeast infections and aerobic vaginitis (AV).

-Why does the balance shift?
+Why does the balance shift to BV?

 Many bacteria build biofilms.
 Think of it like a perspex case that covers the vaginal cells, protecting the bacteria from treatments and other bacteria (antibiotics).